|David Bowie in his 1978 film called Just A Gigolo|

 You should too.
 Check it out:

 And I quickly learned that, though it never made MTV, the definitive version of this medley had been done almost three decades before by New Orleans bandleader Louis Prima -- along wikth Keely Smith and Sam Butera & The Witnesses.
 Prima first recorded the song in 1945, but his 1956 version is the best.
-This video, from 1959 features that basic arrangement.

 Here's an early recording by Dajos Bela's orchestra featuring vocals by Kurt Mühlhardt.